10m+

 Ultimately, a mortgage is offered based on your level of financial security.

-So, even if you have a bad credit rating, if your guarantor has plenty of collateral to offer as an alternative if you miss loan repayments – like savings, or a property – then this can be advantageous to your application.
+So, even if you have a bad credit rating, if your guarantor has a lot of collateral to offer if you miss loan repayments, such as savings or property, this can benefit your application.

 What happens if my guarantor dies?